-Welcome to our Answers in Acts page dedicated to the first book of the New Testament, according to Hebrews 9:15-17.
+Welcome to Answers in Acts site dedicated to the first book of the New Testament -the book of Acts (Hebrews 9:15-17.)
 Acts is the book of salvation and the origin of the Lord’s Church.
-John Doughty

 What were the Old Testament prophets talking about?
 “Yea, and all the prophets from Samuel and those that follow after, as many as have spoken, have likewise foretold of these days” Acts 3:24.

 Isaiah 24:23: Then the moon shall be confounded, and the sun ashamed, when the LORD of hosts shall reign in mount Zion, and in Jerusalem, and before his ancients gloriously.